C/1898 L1 (Coddington–Pauly)

-Comet Coddington–Pauly, formally designated as C/1898 L1, is a hyperbolic comet that was visible through telescopes between 1898 and 1899.
+Comet Coddington–Pauly, formally designated as C/1898 L1, is a non-periodic comet that was visible through telescopes between 1898 and 1899.
 It is the second comet ever discovered through photography (after 206P/Barnard–Boattini), (Note: Contemporary sources note C/1898 L1 as the third comet discovered photographically after a supposed "comet-like" object spotted by J. Martin Schaeberle during the solar eclipse of April 16, 1893.
 However, it turned out to be a disconnected coronal mass ejection rather than being an actual comet itself.) and the only comet discovered by astronomers Edwin Foster Coddington and Wolfgang Pauly, respectively.